Danny Townsend

 Danny Townsend is an Australian sports administrator, businessman, and previous chief executive of the Australian Professional Leagues.
 He previously served as the chief executive officer of the A-League Men club Sydney FC between 2017 and 2021.
-He also had a short semi-professional football career playing in the old National Soccer League.
+He also had a short professional football career playing in the old National Soccer League.

 Early life and football career

 Townsend grew up on the Northern Beaches playing youth football in the Manly Warringah Football association.
 In 1997 having broken through to the Manly Dolphins senior team, then playing in the NSW Second Division, he was signed by Dave Mitchell who was the manager of Sydney United in the National Soccer League.
 In his second season at Edensor Park, Sydney United would win the league by a single point, however would lose out in the Grand Final against Victorian powerhouse South Melbourne 3–2, ultimately missing out on the 1999 Oceania Club Championship which South Melbourne would go on to win.

 Townsend would follow manager Dave Mitchell to new club Parramatta Power where he played for 2 seasons before succumbing to a knee injury.
 Following his release from the Parramatta club, Townsend would head back to his roots on the Northern Beaches and play out the rest of his career with Manly-Warringah Dolphins in the NSW Second Division under Gary van Egmond.
 Due to his injuries, Townsend quit playing football at just 23.